Venkateswara Temple, Tirumala: Notable devotees

 Sri Tallapaka Annamacharya (or Annamayya) (22 May 1408 – 4 April 1503) was the official songmaster of the Tirumala Venkateswara Temple, and a Telugu composer who composed around 36000 keertanas, many of which were in praise of Venkateswara, the presiding deity of the temple.

 Hathiram Bhavaji was a saint from Ayodhya who visited Tirumala around 1500 CE on a pilgrimage and became a devotee of Venkateswara.

+Tarigonda Vengamamba (1730-1817) was a female poet and a staunch devotee of Lord Venkateswara.
+She was well known for her works including the Sri Venkatachala Mahatyam.
+To reward her devotion, till date, the Harathi during Ekanta Seva is performed in her honour to the Lord.
+Her descendant pays pearls as a fee for the aforementioned to be done.
+The Annaprasadam Kendram in Tirumala is named after her.

 Religious significance

 The temple is considered one of the eight Swayambhu Kshetras of Vishnu where presiding deity is believed to have manifested on its own.
 Seven other temples in the line are Srirangam Ranganathaswamy temple, Bhu Varaha Swamy temple, and Vanamamalai Perumal Temple in South India and Saligrama in Nepal, Naimisaranya, Pushkar and Badrinath Temple in North India.

 The temple is revered by Alvars in Divya Prabandham.
 The temple is classified as a Divyadesam, one of the 108 Vishnu temples that are mentioned in these books.
 The benefits acquired by a pilgrimage to Venkatachala are mentioned in the Rig Veda and Asthadasa Puranas.
 In these epics, Venkateswara is described as the great bestower of boons.
 There are several legends associated with the manifestation of the at Tirumala.